-Special use permits may be obtained in some cases, however, by applying for permits with as much lead time as possible from both MBNMS & CDFW.
-More permit information can be found on the MBNMS website.
+Special use permits may be obtained in some cases, however, by applying for permits allowing 30 days or more for both MBNMS & CDFW review and processing

 Monterey County has several properties that are under the jurisdiction of the U.S. Military.
 These include the Presidio of Monterey, parts of Ft.
 Ord, Ft.
 Hunter Liggett, the Naval Postgraduate School and U.S. Coast Guard.

 Any project depicting the military that takes place on location at one of Monterey County’s sites must be first cleared through the appropriate film liaison office in Los Angeles.
 The contacts are: